mviswanath/RepData_PeerAssessment1/PA1_template.md

 I.steps <- ifelse(is.na(A$steps), L, A$steps)
 ```
 ### 4.3 Create a new dataset that is equal to the original dataset but with the missing data filled in.
-| Creating a new dataset by replacing the steps column by Imputed steps column in A
+Creating a new dataset by replacing the steps column by Imputed steps column in A.
-| Text 2

 ```r